LilJuiceBox491/RetroBot/README.md

 - [License](#license)

 # RetroBot
 This is the official repository for the open-source RetroBot.
-The `master` branch will always be the current stable version, you're welcome to clone and use other branches as well, but be aware that fatal errors can occur with them.
+The current stable version of this repository will always be it's latest release.
+Please download that rather than cloning the repository.

 ---